-November is National Adoption Month, and there are currently more LGBT parents waiting to adopt than there are children in the foster system.
-Unfortunately, some LGBT couples are denied the right to parent—and children are denied a home—because of discriminatory state policies governing same-sex adoption, and policies that allow adoption agencies to give preference to different-sex couples.
-Anti-LGBT bias and discrimination in the courts further leads to LGBT parents being denied custody of the children they already have, or being forced to make the devestating and untenable choice between retaining custody and coming out.
+November is National Adoption Month, and there are currently more LGBTQ parents waiting to adopt than there are children in the foster system.
+Unfortunately, some LGBTQ couples are denied the right to parent—and children are denied a home—because of discriminatory state policies governing same-sex adoption, and policies that allow adoption agencies to give preference to different-sex couples.
+Anti-LGBTQ bias and discrimination in the courts further leads to LGBTQ parents being denied custody of the children they already have, or being forced to make the devestating and untenable choice between retaining custody and coming out.

-Right now, as many as 6 million children in the United States have an LGBT parent.
-LGBT families are geographically, racially, and ethnically diverse, and can be found in every community across the country.
+Right now, as many as 6 million children in the United States have an LGBTQ parent.
+LGBTQ families are geographically, racially, and ethnically diverse, and can be found in every community across the country.
 They are more likely to be binational, which often raises an additional set of challenges.
-Research tells us that children raised by LGBT parents fare equally well as children raised by non-LGBT parents.
+Research tells us that children raised by LGBTQ parents fare equally well as children raised by non-LGBTQ parents.
 However, only 19 states and D.C. permit same-sex couples to jointly adopt, and only 13 states allow second-parent adoptions.
 The remaining states create legal quagmires for families that mean children are left unprotected by the law when a parent separates from their partner or when one parent dies.
-These laws also discriminate against LGBT families who want to adopt, leaving them with no recourse to do so in their home state.
+These laws also discriminate against LGBTQ families who want to adopt, leaving them with no recourse to do so in their home state.

 Youth in the foster system are overwhelmingly youth of color, and 23,500 “aged out” of the foster system last year—meaning they turned 18 without ever being adopted.
 Statistics show that these youth are at a higher risk of poverty, homelessness, incarceration, and early parenthood.
 There are youth out there dreaming of a family, and couples dreaming of becoming parents, and yet these dreams may be unfulfilled depending on which state they call home.